How Many Times Salary for Mortgage: Can I Borrow 5 or 6 Times My Salary?

 • Membership fees

-Lenders now need to be confident you can afford this additional mortgage commitment now and in the future when the mortgage interest rate might have substantially increased.
+Lenders need to be confident you can afford the mortgage commitment, both now and in the future.

 Are You Struggling to Get a Mortgage as a First-time Buyer?

-Even with the 5% deposit scheme, most first-time buyers struggle to afford an average property in the UK with their deposit savings and income, simply due to the disproportionate rise of house prices compared to wages since the 1990s.
+Even with the 5% deposit scheme, most first-time buyers seeking their first mortgage struggle to afford an average property in the UK with their deposit savings and income, simply due to the disproportionate rise of house prices compared to wages since the 1990s.

 And while some first-time buyers turn to their parents for help with a deposit, many families don’t have the cash on hand to gift to them: their wealth is tied up in their own property or their pension.

-But there are other ways that your parents could help with your mortgage.
+There are two other ways that family members can help with your mortgage.

 We can use the equity your family member has accumulated in their property to get you a bigger deposit for your first house, without downsizing their home, drawing from their pension, or selling other assets to raise funds.